benpapworth/waftools/doc/index.rst

 Waftools 0.1.5 documentation
 ============================
 Welcome!
-This is the documentation for the *waftools* package, last updated Aug 23\ :sup:`rd`\  2014.
+This is the documentation for the *waftools* package, last updated Aug 24\ :sup:`th`\  2014.

 Overview